djhshih/dlazy/README.md

 # dlazy

-Execute a directory of scripts lazily.
+Execute a directory of jobs lazily.

+**Problem**: You have many long-running jobs to run locally, but these jobs may fail unexpected or be interrupted.
+You want to easily run jobs that have not previously completed successfully.

+`dlazy` executes each script job in a directory, and repeated calls to `dlazy` will only re-executes jobs that have not completed successfully.

 # Installation